-- 51. The Trustees have concluded that the Charitable Fund Committee and the Chair of that Committee comprise the key management personnel of the charity as they are in charge of: - Directing and controlling the charity - Running and operating the charity on a day to day basis. - 52.
-All Trustees give of their time freely and no trustee remuneration or expenses relating to the Charity were paid in the year. - 53.
+- 51. The Trustee has concluded that the Charitable Funds Committee and the Chair of that Committee comprise the key management personnel of the charity as they are in charge of: - Directing and controlling the charity. - Running and operating the charity on a day to day basis. - 52.
+All the members of the Board give their time freely to the Charity and no remuneration or expenses relating to the Charity were paid to them in the year. - 53.
 Trustees are required to disclose all relevant interests and register them with the trust fund director and withdraw from decisions where a conflict of interest arises.
 All related party transactions are disclosed in note 3 to the accounts. - 54.
-The fundraiser of the charity is employed on the same terms and conditions (Agenda for Change) as staff in the NHS.
-Her remuneration is reviewed annually and is increased in accordance with the nationally agreed increases for the relevant pay scale.
+The fundraiser of the Charity is employed on the same terms and conditions (Agenda for Change) as staff in the NHS.
+His/her remuneration is reviewed annually and is increased in accordance with the nationally agreed increases for the relevant pay scale.